NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 Copy the exercise files to your working directory, but interrupt transfer with `ctrl + c`.

 {% highlight bash %}
-cd $WORKDIR # Change directory to my working directory cp -vr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my working directory
+echo "$WORKDIR" # to check your $WORKDIR variable is set, otherwise type the path manually. cd $WORKDIR # Change directory to my working directory cp -vr /proj/sllstore2017027/workshop-GA2018/data/QC_files/* . # Copy all the files to my working directory
 {% endhighlight %}